 Educational leadership interweaves topics typically found in a master’s in education with topics found in a master’s in business management to form a holistic understanding of the education profession.
 The education classes focus on managing, supporting and collaborating with faculty, staff, parents, students and other educational stakeholders; curriculum innovation, development and selection; school law; and establishing and pursuing learning standards.
-Of course, the business classes will also be related to the educational field and typically focus on policy/law, procedures, and finance/budgeting.
+Of course, the business classes also will be related to the educational field and typically focus on policy/law, procedures and finance/budgeting.

-Educational leaders continue working with students but in a different capacity.
+Educational leaders continue working with students, but in a different capacity.
 They may still be involved with classroom activities, as teachers are, but often they are held accountable for the development and implementation of curricula, development of standards and academic performance related to them, budgeting and expenditures, and a school or district’s impact on an entire community.

 2. What kind of skills will a degree in educational leadership produce?